sachit27/greenR/README.md

 You can make your own greenness analysis without having to code using an R Shiny implementation of the package.
 It is easily accessible from within R by calling the function `run_app()`.

-## Acknowledgements

-The data used by the package is available under the Open Database License.